Saw Mill Brook

 City acquired middle parcel by eminent domain, using state self-help funds.

 NSTAR sold 42-acre Kesseler Woods to a developer.
-City of Newton received a conservation restriction on about 30 acres, including 9-acre West Kesseler Woods alongside Sawmill Brook.
+City of Newton received a conservation restriction on about 30 acres, including 9-acre West Kesseler Woods alongside Saw Mill Brook.
 The larger Kesseler Woods parcel lies across Vine Street.
-A trail system is under development.

 Conservation Area, Geologic Features, Woods Trail